Ancon Tension Systems consist of a range of components.

 Anchor discs allow up to eight bars to be connected together.
 They can be used at the centre of conventional cross bracing, or where several bars need to be connected at one point.

-Ancon can design and manufacture plates in special shapes to replace standard anchor discs and suit the aesthetic requirements of an application.
+Leviat can design and manufacture Ancon plates in special shapes to replace standard anchor discs and suit the aesthetic requirements of an application.

 When forming a cross brace, a Cross Coupler offers a streamlined alternative to an anchor disc and minimises the number of fork connectors and locking nuts required.
 Cross Couplers are available in zinc-plated carbon and stainless steel to suit bar sizes from 10 to 24.